Pranayinfo/maven-cobertura-checker/README.md

 This processes a cobertura formatted XML report against coverage requirements.
-This is for use with [Testacular] (http://url.com/ "Title") which generates a cobertura formatted report but does not check coverage by itself.
+This is for use with [Testacular] (https://github.com/testacular/ "Testacular") which generates a cobertura formatted report but does not check coverage by itself.

 [example](http://url.com/ "Title")